Documentation Revision Date: 2026-02-05

 Barnes, N., H. Webb, M.K.
 Farina, S. Powell, and J.D.
 Watts.
 2021.
 Multispectral Imagery, NDVI, and Terrain Models, Big Trail Lake, Fairbanks, AK, 2019.
 ORNL DAAC, Oak Ridge, Tennessee, USA. https://doi.org/10.3334/ORNLDAAC/1834

 Erdbrügger, J., I. van Meerveld, K. Bishop, and J. Seibert.
 2021.
-Effect of DEM-smoothing and-aggregation on topographically-based flow directions and catchment boundaries.
+Effect of DEM-smoothing and -aggregation on topographically-based flow directions and catchment boundaries.
 Journal of Hydrology 602:126717. https://doi.org/10.1016/j.jhydrol.2021.126717

-Farina, M., W. Christian, N. Hasson, T. McDermott, S. Powell, R. Hatzenpichler, H. Webb, G. LaRue, K. Okano, E. Sproles, J. Watts.
+Farina, M., W. Christian, N. Hasson, T. McDermott, S. Powell, R. Hatzenpichler, H. Webb, G. LaRue, K. Okano, E. Sproles, and J. Watts.
 2025.
-Methane flux spatial heterogeneity driven by surface and subsurface conditions in boreal forest-fen mosaic.
-[Manuscript submitted to Environmental Research Letters for publication.]
+Methane emission hotspots in a boreal forest-fen mosaic potentially linked to deep taliks.
+Environmental Research Letters 20:104029. https://doi.org/10.1088/1748-9326/adff9a

 Liaw, Andy, and Matthew Wiener.
 2002.
 Classification and regression by randomForest.
 R News 2:18-22. https://journal.r-project.org/articles/RN-2002-022/RN-2002-022.pdf